Bonsai Mary

 The leaves can grow up to 30 cm long and 20 cm wide but typically average around 25 cm long and 12 cm wide.
 One unique feature of this plant’s appearance is its veins.

 They have a prominent veiny texture that runs throughout the whole leaf surface, giving it an almost three-dimensional appearance while also making it look like a work of art.
-Care tip: To ensure your Anthurium Coriaceum continues to have these striking veins, try not to expose it to direct sunlight for too long.

 Another striking feature is its flower spathes that come in different shades of green and burgundy color combinations.
 These spathes can grow up to 10 cm in length and provide an aesthetically pleasing contrast against the green leaves of the plant.